Be the RE-Generation

 Activities such as:

 Penguin Habitat Enhancement: Using our strength as a team, we cart buckets of sand and sea weed from the shore line up towards the end of the break water.
-Here we will propagate sea plant to protect the Habitat of our fury little friends.
+Here we will propagate sea plant to protect the Habitat of our furry little friends.
 Come back next time to see for your self the beauty that naturally flourishes from your work.

 Beach Profiling: At various points around Port Phillip Bay, Inter-tidal sandy seabed levels are recorded every 2 metres along a 30m transect using a home made water level.
 We will also be using a special water proof temperature probe to record temperatures in the seabed which is really important stuff in the climate changing scenarios.
 This is important science because as we know, an increase of 2 degrees could completely eliminate some species or displace them.
 This can be carried out by anybody, to monitor erosion and track climate change for real.